 Roosters are a big no-no almost everywhere due to the noise.
 One problem with chicks is you don’t know if you have a rooster in your brood until the bird is big enough to crow and irritate the neighbors.

 Of course, HOAs and gated communities have their own rules but as stated above, regulations differ everywhere so check out your local rules and regulations before you invest.
+You can do so by calling your county or city ordinance offices.
 If you live in a gated luxury residential community, it’s probably safe to say you can forget all about raising chickens in the first place.

 If you are indeed allowed to have chickens, do you have space?